Maximum Shear Stress Safety Tool In ANSYS® Mechanical(Illustrated Expression)

-This is an another stress tool in ANSYS Mechanical that you can solve your static problems.
-There are other theories such as, Maximum Equivalent Stress Tool and Maximum Shear Stress Tool in ANSYS Mechanical.
-In here, we explain the Mohr-Coulomb Stress theory and how to solve a problem according to this theory.
+This is another stress tool in ANSYS® Mechanical that you can solve your static problems.
+There are other theories such as the Maximum Equivalent Stress Tool and Maximum Shear Stress Tool in ANSYS® Mechanical.
+Here, we explain the Mohr-Coulomb Stress theory and how to solve a problem according to this theory.

-In most basic explanation, Mohr-Couloms stress theory is used for brittle materials.
-For brittle materials, compression stress is also very important parameter for failure as tensile stress.
-Unlike other theories for ductile materials, compression strength also considered.
+In the most basic explanation, Mohr-Coulombs stress theory is used for brittle materials.
+For brittle materials, compression stress is also a very important parameter for failure as tensile stress.
+Unlike other theories for ductile materials, compression strength is also considered.

 Calculation of Mohr-Coulomb stress for brittle materials is very basic.
 Here is the general formula for Mohr-Coulomb stress.

-In this formula, Sigma1 refers to maximum tensile stress that occurs on a specific stress elements on a brittle part or material.
+In this formula, Sigma1 refers to maximum tensile stress that occurs on specific stress elements on a brittle part or material.
 Sigma1 is the biggest tensile principal stress value.
-Sigma2 refers to minimum compresive stress that occur on same stress element on that brittle part.
+Sigma2 refers to minimum compressive stress that occurs on the same stress element on that brittle part.
 Stensile-limit and Scompressive-limit values are the material’s maximum stress values.
-As you see above calculation, this equation must be ensured for safety of that part.
+As you see above calculation, this equation must be ensured for the safety of that part.

-For example, you defined all of your boundry conditions for your problem in ANSYS Mechanical like above.
-To see ‘Mohr-Coulomb Stress’, right click on ‘Solution’ then hover your mouse on ‘Insert’ option, then do the same thing for ‘Stress Tool’ as shown by red arrows above.
-Then select ‘Mohr-Coulomb Stress’ as shown in red box above in ANSYS Mechanical.
+For example, you defined all of your boundary conditions for your problem in ANSYS® Mechanical like above.
+To see ‘Mohr-Coulomb Stress’, right-click on ‘Solution’ then hover your mouse on the ‘Insert’ option, then do the same thing for ‘Stress Tool’ as shown by red arrows above.
+Then select ‘Mohr-Coulomb Stress’ as shown in the red box above in ANSYS® Mechanical.

 As you see above, you can select one of three options that we stated below.
-You just need to right click on ‘Stress Tool’ after adding ‘Mohr-Coulomb Stress’.
-Then hover your mouse on ‘Stress Tool’ option.
+You just need to right-click on ‘Stress Tool’ after adding ‘Mohr-Coulomb Stress’.
+Then hover your mouse on the ‘Stress Tool’ option.
 Then select a method.

-Above formulae deifnes the calculation methods for Mohr-Coulomb stresses.
-You can view your part’s situation selecting one of these values.
+The above formulae define the calculation methods for Mohr-Coulomb stresses.
+You can view your part’s situation by selecting one of these values.

-Do not forget to leave your comments and questions below about Mohr-Coulomb Stress Tool in ANSYS Mechanical below.
-Your precious feedbacks are very important for us.
+Do not forget to leave your comments and questions below about Mohr-Coulomb Stress Tool in ANSYS® Mechanical below.
+Your precious feedbacks are very important to us.